NYCPlanning/cpdocs/docs/facdb.md

 Currently, FacDB aggregates and synthesizes data sourced from 42 agencies, recording more than 31,000 facilities throughout NYC.
 A full listing of the facility categories is provided in the [Overview](https://nycplanning.github.io/cpdocs/facilitiesdb/#overview).

-Historically, these records were updated only once per year in DCP's Selected Facilities and Program Sites Database which is now being retired.
-Beginning with this September _, 2016 release, the Facilities Database is rebranded and being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
+Historically, these records were updated only once per year in DCP's [Selected Facilities and Program Sites Database](http://www1.nyc.gov/site/planning/data-maps/open-data/dwn-selfac.page) which is now being retired.
+Beginning with this September 2016 release, the Facilities Database is rebranded and being produced using a revamped approach that relies heavily on automating the collection and transformation of data that agencies already publish.
 The process has been automated to pull from all available source datasets once per month, so that the database will capture and incorporate any changes in the source data.
 85% of the data sources are open datasets that agencies publish independently.

 We are constantly looking for ways to improve and add additional value to the database.
 Please reach out to the NYC DCP Capital Planning team at [CapitalPlanning_DL@planning.nyc.gov](mailto:CapitalPlanning_DL@planning.nyc.gov) with any suggestions.